buildbot/buildbot/master/docs/manual/cfg-reporters.rst

     :param boolean wantSteps: include 'steps' in the build dictionary
     :param boolean wantLogs: include 'logs' in the steps dictionaries.
         This needs wantSteps=True.
-        This dumps the *full* content of logs and may consume lots of memory and cpu depending on the log size.
+        This dumps the *full* content of logs and may consume lots of memory and CPU depending on the log size.
     :param boolean wantPreviousBuild: include 'prev_build' in the build dictionary

 Json object spec